Robert G. Vignola

 Robert G. Vignola (born Rocco Giuseppe Vignola, August 7, 1882 – October 25, 1953) was an Italian-American actor, screenwriter, and film director.
 A former stage actor, he appeared in many motion pictures produced by Kalem Company and later moved to directing, becoming one of the silent screen's most prolific directors.
-He directed a handful of films in the early years of talkies but his career essentially ended in the silent era.
+He directed a handful of films in the early years of sound films, but his career essentially ended in the silent era.

 Early life

-Vignola was born in August 7, 1882 in Trivigno, a village in the province of Potenza, Basilicata, to Donato Gaetano Vignola, a stone mason, and Anna Rosa Rago.
-It is unsure why he used August 5th as his birthday in America.
+Vignola was born on August 7, 1882, in Trivigno, a village in the province of Potenza, Basilicata, to Donato Gaetano Vignola, a stonemason, and Anna Rosa Rago.
+It is unsure why he used August 5 as his birthday in America.
 He had two brothers and three sisters, his oldest sister having died at the age of 19 months in Italy.
 Travelling with his mother and siblings, he left Italy in May 1886, at the age of three.
 He was raised in Albany, New York.
-Because of his Christian name of Rocco he was nicknamed "Rocky" on the family’s first census in New York.
+Because of his Christian name of Rocco he was nicknamed "Rocky" on the family's first census in New York.
 His name Rocco was later changed to Robert.
 Trained as a barber in his youth, Vignola by age 14 became interested in the circus, practicing contortion and slackwire.
 Three years later, in 1899, he found his true vocation—acting—and the following year in Albany he established a small performance company that he named "The Empire Dramatic Club".

 Acting career

 In 1901 he started acting on stage professionally and joined the "American Stock Company" in New York.
-He made his stage debut in "Romeo and Juliet", performing with Eleanor Robson Belmont and Kyrle Bellew.
+He made his stage debut in Romeo and Juliet, performing with Eleanor Robson Belmont and Kyrle Bellew.
 In the following years he played leads and became a character actor.
 Vignola's motion picture career began in 1906 with the short film The Black Hand, directed by Wallace McCutcheon and produced by Biograph Company, generally considered the film that launched the mafia genre.

 In 1907 he joined Kalem Studios, starring in numerous movies directed by his long-time friend Sidney Olcott often dealing with Irish culture such as The Lad from Old Ireland (1910), The Colleen Bawn (1911), and Arrah-na-Pogue (1911).
 Olcott would later promote him to assistant director.
 The Kalem Company traveled across Europe and Middle East, where Vignola did one of his most notable roles as Judas Iscariot in From the Manger to the Cross (1912), among the most acclaimed films of the silent years.
 According to Moving Picture World, he was the first actor who was placed upon a permanent salary by Kalem.